emmyzzang/BeerFinder/README.md

 II.
 FEELING LUCKY

-On pageload, a colorful wheel appears with a different popular beer type in each of the 8 different fractions of the wheel.
+On pageload, a colorful wheel appears with a different popular beer types in each of the 8 different fractions of the wheel.
 On the left side of the wheel, a button allows the user to hit "SPIN" for the wheel.

 ![](misc_extras/bf8.png)